cloudmesh-community/book/chapters/prg/python/python-data.md

 **tag object attributes**

 * `name` - This attribute returns the name of the tag selected.
 * `attrs` - This attribute returns a dictionary of all the defined attributes of the HTML tag as keys.
 * `contents` - This attribute returns a list of contents enclosed within the HTML tag
 * `string` - This attribute which returns the text enclosed within the HTML tag.
 This returns `None` if there are multiple children
-* `strings` - This overcomes the limitation of `string` and returns an generator of all strings enclosed within the given tag
+* `strings` - This overcomes the limitation of `string` and returns a generator of all strings enclosed within the given tag

 Following code showcases usage of the above discussed attributes: